mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Strategies for sequencing messages in CP and AP systems are described in the next two subsections.

-However, note that a Delivery Service could also reorder messages or provide an inconsistent view to different users not just accidentally, but maliciously.
+However, note that a malicious Delivery Service could also reorder messages or provide an inconsistent view to different users.
 The protocol is designed such that this only results in a group no longer being functional and the group members possibly detecting this and requesting reinitialization.